-On January 25, 2023, the Company closed the January Offering pursuant to which the Company issued an aggregate of (i) 10,585,000 units consisting of 10,585,000 shares of Common Stock and 10,585,000 common stock purchase warrants exercisable at \$0.371 per share, subject to certain adjustments, to purchase up to an aggregate of 15,877,500 shares of Common Stock, and (ii) 3,440,000 pre-funded units of the Company consisting of 3,440,000 pre-funded common stock purchase warrants exercisable at \$0.001 per share, subject to certain adjustments and 3,440,000 warrants to purchase up to an aggregate of 5,160,000 shares of Common Stock and (iii) 815,198 additional warrants to purchase up to 1,222,797 shares of Common Stock, which option warrants were issued upon the partial exercise by the underwriters of their over-allotment option, pursuant to an underwriting agreement, dated as of January 23, 2023 between the Company and Maxim Group LLC, as representative of the underwriters.
+On January 25, 2023, the Company closed a firm commitment registered public offering (the "January Offering") pursuant to which the Company issued (i) 529,250 shares of Common Stock and 10,585,000 common stock purchase warrants (exercisable for 793,875 shares of Common Stock at a purchase price of \$2.52 per share), subject to certain adjustments and (ii) 3,440,000 pre-funded common stock purchase warrants that were exercised for 172,000 shares of Common Stock at a purchase price of \$0.02 per share, subject to certain adjustments and 3,440,000 warrants to purchase up to an aggregate of 258,000 shares of Common Stock at a purchase price of \$2.52 per share and (iii) 815,198 additional warrants to purchase up to 61,140 shares of Common Stock at a purchase price of \$2.52 per share and (iii) 815,198 additional warrants to purchase up to 61,140 shares of Common Stock at a purchase price of \$2.52 per share, which additional warrants were issued upon the partial exercise by the underwriters of their overallotment option, pursuant to an underwriting agreement, dated as of January 23, 2023 between the Company and Maxim Group LLC, as representative of the underwriters.
 The January Offering resulted in gross proceeds to the Company of approximately \$5.2 million, before deducting underwriting discounts and commissions of 7% of the gross proceeds (3.5% of the gross proceeds in the case of certain identified investors) and estimated January Offering expenses.
+The investors in the January Offering included, among others, Anson and Alpha, which had interests in such offering equal to approximately 17% and 18%, respectively.